 - The number of parents attending should be determined by considering the capacity of the venue.
 As a general rule, venues should aim for 25% of indoor seated capacity or 50% of outdoor seated capacity in spectator areas.

-- Except for physical distancing for students and record keeping, pool operators should comply with the COVID-19 Safety Plan for swimming pools.
+- Except for physical distancing for students and record keeping, pool operators should comply with the COVID-19 Safety Plan for gyms and indoor recreation.

 Preschool and childcare

 Find an early childhood education and care service during the COVID-19 pandemic by calling 1800 291 041 from 9am to 5pm (AEST), Monday-Friday (excluding public holidays).